New Relic Servers is no longer available. For your infrastructure monitoring needs, you are recommended to use New Relic Infrastructure.

 Installation is quick, requiring minimal additional configuration.
-You only need to configure your New Relic license key and any other settings as needed; for example, additional configuration settings or custom attributes.
+You only need to configure your New Relic license key and any other settings as needed; for example, adding custom attributes or editing log file settings.

-If you have an Amazon account, configure your Amazon EC2 and other integrations with Infrastructure.
-The EC2 integration only requires a Read-only role, and it automatically imports your EC2 tags.
-It also automatically imports metadata about all the AWS services on your account you select to monitor.
+If you use AWS, you can set up an Amazon EC2 integration and other AWS integrations.
+The EC2 integration only requires a read-only role, and it automatically imports your EC2 tags.
+It also automatically imports metadata about all the AWS services that you choose to monitor.

 If you use Elastic Beanstalk, see Install Infrastructure for AWS Elastic Beanstalk.

 Replacing the New Relic REST API queries for New Relic Servers, you can now query and share comprehensive Infrastructure data via New Relic Insights.
-To make the transition from Servers to Infrastructure, recast any REST API queries in terms of the corresponding NRQL requests, and use the Insights API.
+If you'd previously used the REST API to query Servers data, you can now use the Insights API to retrieve equivalent data.